KrailOrg/krail/README.md

 #krail

 Krail provides a framework for rapid Java web development by combining Vaadin, Guice, Apache Shiro, Apache Commons Configuration and others.
-For more information, see the comprehensive [Tutorial](http://krail.readthedocs.org/en/latest/), which also makes a reasonable demo.
+For more information, see the comprehensive [Tutorial](http://krail.readthedocs.org/en/master/), which also makes a reasonable demo.
 (You can clone directly from the [Tutorial repo](https://github.com/davidsowerby/krail-tutorial))

 This core library provides:

-* Site navigation, using a sitemap configured by annotation, Guice or file (or any combination thereof)
+* Site navigation, using a sitemap configured by annotation or Guice
 * Authentication / Authorisation framework, including page access control
 * Vaadin Server Push (with option to disable it)
 * Event Bus
 * Extensive I18N support
 * User options
-* Application configuration through ini files etc
+* Application configuration through ini files, database etc
 * JSR 303 Validation (integrated with I18N)
 * User notifications